MayankSinghx01/domain-specific-slm/README.md

-# Domain-Specific Small Language Model (SLM)
+# IvLLM: A Mathematical Reasoning Language Model

 ## Aim
-To engineer a **Domain-Specific Small Language Model** from scratch, progressing from foundational sequence models to a ~1.5B parameter, **OLMo-style** sparse Mixture-of-Experts (MoE) architecture.
+To engineer a **Mathematical Reasoning Language Model** from scratch, progressing from foundational sequence models to a ~671M parameter, **OLMo-style** architecture.

 ---